vprzybylo/cocpit/README.md

 ## About

-A tool for the characterization of cloud particle images from the (<a href="http://www.specinc.com/cloud-particle-imager">CPI</a>) probe.
+A tool for the characterization of cloud particle images from the (<a href="http://www.specinc.com/cloud-particle-imager">CPI</a>) probe using convolutional neural networks.
 Probe images are classified into 9 categories:

 | Category         | Description                                                                                                                                                                 |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|